kritikaamohan/kritikaamohan/README.md

 I'm a data enthusiast who enjoys asking *"but why?"* one dataset at a time.
 From predicting customer value to guessing which song becomes the next big hit, I like building models that make sense of chaos.

-- 🔍 Currently digging into **Machine Learning & Predictive Analytics**
+- 🔍 Currently digging into **Data Science, Machine Learning & Predictive Analytics**
 - 🧪 Learning by building — every repo here started as a "let's see if this works" experiment
 - 🎧 Fun fact: one of my models tries to predict what makes a song popular
 - 💡 Open to collaborating on data-driven projects